JGLaferte/Observer/README.md

 * 1.Implement the Iobserver for the obervable object

-- [x] 2.Create a new instence of Observer Manager in the observed object
+* 2.Create a new instence of Observer Manager in the observed object

-- [x] 3.Place the Notify function where is needed
+* 3.Place the Notify function where is needed

-- [x] 4.Register/unregister
+* 4.Register/unregister

 # Objectif

-Easy to use and simple Pattern
+* Easy to use and simple
+* Reusable

+# Why ?

+# Exemple